thom4parisot/photography/source/_posts/2016/calais.md

       country: France
     src: CNV00003-LR.jpg
     comment: |
       Someone asks for our passports at the entrance of the camp.
-They are eager to know for which NGO we work with.
+They are eager to know which NGO we work for.
 Jamies knows.
 We follow.

       In a few meters, we are going to become the *strangers*.
   - location: